 In addition, the computing power and data storage, and the costs of them, required to analyze all the data associated with the microbiome analysis were overwhelming and prohibitive.
 But today there are solutions that are more affordable and, as is typical with maturing technologies, we are seeing an improvement in performance as the cost keeps decreasing.

-Back in 2017-2018, Micronoma’s chief analytics officer, Greg Poore, and co-founder, Rob Knight, dedicated countless hours to creating an analysis pipeline to identify and sequence signatures of microbial DNA and RNA in tumors and in the blood.
+Back in 2017-2018, Micronoma’s Co-founder and Chief Analytics Officer, Greg Sepich-Poore, and Co-founder, Rob Knight, dedicated countless hours to creating an analysis pipeline to identify and sequence signatures of microbial DNA and RNA in tumors and in the blood.
 Drawing from the Cancer Genome Atlas to analyze data from more than 17,000 samples, the team was able to use the signatures to distinguish between certain cancer types and cancer stages within those types, as they were able to publish in Nature in 2020.